sjsrey/pbpl273w19landing/README.md

 At the end of this course students will:

--   Posses a sound understanding of fundamental spatial concepts and theory
+-   posses a sound understanding of fundamental spatial concepts and theory;

--   Know how to locate, import, manipulate, display, and analyze geographical data in open source computational tools
+-   know how to locate, import, manipulate, display, and analyze geographical data in open source computational tools

--   Have the ability to apply GIScience concepts and methods in public policy and social science research
+-   have the ability to apply GIScience concepts and methods in public policy and social science research

 ## Prerequisites